Special Considerations: Implementing Enhanced Recovery After Surgery (ERAS) in Patients with Diabetes

-Course Description:In this course, you’ll learn about the added metabolic impact of diabetes for patients undergoing surgery; evaluate guidelines related to pre-operative, intraoperative and post-operative glycemic management; and identify special considerations in the Enhanced Recovery After Surgery (ERAS®) model for individuals with diabetes.
+Course Description:In this course, David C. Evans, MD, FACS, FASPEN and Katie Porter Starr, PhD, RDN will discuss the added metabolic impact of diabetes for patients undergoing surgery; evaluate guidelines related to pre-operative, intraoperative, and post-operative glycemic management; and identify special considerations in the Enhanced Recovery After Surgery (ERAS) model for individuals with diabetes.
 Originally presented as a live webinar on October 7, 2021.

 - Run Time: 45